ShawnPersonalProjects/state-graph/gui/GRAPH_EDITOR_README.md

-# State Graph Editor - Web-based GUI
+# Algo Matrix Editor - Web-based GUI

 A comprehensive web-based graphical user interface for creating and editing state graphs in JSON format.
 This editor provides an intuitive drag-and-drop interface for building complex multi-phase state machines.